-Children love discovering and experimenting with various types of art medium.
-Using charcoal for creative self-expression is a different experience from working with paint, markers or pastels.
+Children love discovering and experimenting with various types of art mediums.
+Using charcoal for creative self-expression is a different experience from working with paint, markers, or pastels.
 A. was fully engaged in the process of learning fun ways to use charcoal for drawing.

 As usual, our primary focus was to enjoy the process and give my preschooler an opportunity to participate in an open-ended art activity where she could take complete control and help her develop fine motor skills.

 “The Montessori environment promotes the use of nature in activities”(source) Majority of our art activities are done outside and are inspired by nature.
-You probably have read about shadow art or done it before with children in your classroom.
-Charcoal is great for drawing on concrete.
+You probably have read about shadow art or done it with children in your classroom before.
+Charcoal is excellent for drawing on concrete.
 So, first, we went outside looking for shadows to experiment with tracing it.

 The important thing we discovered is not to press too hard when rubbing, otherwise, prints do not come out very clear.
 Dried leaves and flowers will work beautifully with this activity as well!